gunturajip/ngitung/src/content/blog/how-to-connect-astro-paper-blog-with-forestry-cms.md

 ## Set up Front matter template

-After setting everything up, you can set up front matter template for your future blog post.
+After setting everything up, you can set up front matter template for your future blog study.
 To set up front matter template, navigate to "Front matter" menu on the sidebar.

 Then, click "Add Template" button at the top right corner.